BirundhaVaratharajan/Home_Sales/README.md

 5.After creating the home_sales temporarytable  cached data,  query that filters out the view ratings with an average price of greater than or equal to $350,000 has been executed and the runtime is determined
 The runtime for cached table is
 0.42421388626098633 seconds

 the uncatched runtime is
 0.6321303844451904 seconds

 6.The runtime for partioned parquet table is
 --- 0.7460739612579346 seconds ---

 the uncatched runtime is
 0.6321303844451904 seconds

-Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime